 Photograph: Cannon Vogel

 Cannon Vogel, 22, recently completed his bachelor's degree in physics at the Massachusetts Institute of Technology (MIT), specializing in theoretical and computational particle cosmology.
-At present, he is conducting a six-month-long research stay in the Astroparticle Physics Group of Prof. Dr. Günter Sigl (Universität Hamburg).
+At present, he is conducting a six-month-long research stay in the Astroparticle Physics Group of Prof. Dr. Günter Sigl (Universität Hamburg) that was funded by the Hamburg Ministry of Science, Research and Equalities.
 In an interview with us, he talked about his experiences in Hamburg.